digitoimistodude/air-notifications/README.md

 ### Custom notification templates

 Default notification template can be replaced by your own custom one.
 You will need to name it like `notification-template-your-location.php`.
 So if you are replacing the default location you will need to create file `notification-template-default.php`.
-These templates need to be saved in the bese of your theme.
+These templates need to be saved in `yourtheme/templates`.

 In these templates you have access to the notification data by `$notification` variable.